thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Message Headers.md

 title: "Message Headers"
 excerpt: ""
 ---
-All messages in the network protocol use the same container format, which provides a required multi-field message header and an optional payload.
+All messages in the network protocol use the same container format, which provides a required multi-field <<glossary:message header>> and an optional payload.
 The message header format is:

 | Bytes | Name         | Data Type | Description
 |-------|--------------|-----------|-------------